 - If you have a nice GP, talk to them about recommendations.
 (If you don’t like your GP, maybe try to find a new one?
 There are so many people who hate their GPs!
 That’s so sad!)
 Mine recommended a “group” which wasn’t very helpful because they weren’t covered by my insurance but my kid’s pediatrician was EXCELLENT help so it’s worth a try to at least start with the person who treats your body!

 - If you would not get any blowback in your professional or personal life, I would start asking a group of people you know if they have any recommendations.
 For me, that just meant a Facebook status where I blasted out, “Hey, anyone have a good therapist they like?”
 But for you, maybe that’s a group text to friends or a message in a smaller Facebook group, like a book club or something.
+A friend may point you towards https://www.fpcounselling.com, and that could be very helpful for you, or they may have their own experiences with a particular therapist that can help your search.
 It’s always great to start with personal recommendations.
 It also helps remove the stigma when people can be open about it.

 - Once you have a list from your insurance or your friends, google for info and reviews.
 I’m not a huge fan of using reviews as a method of choosing because people are WAY more motivated to leave BAD reviews than GOOD reviews, but I do think it helps to at least know their gender and age.
 I did not want a male therapist, and I did not want someone too young because I have an adult child and it would be weird to talk to someone my kid’s age.
 THOSE THINGS ARE OKAY TO THINK ABOUT.
 This is someone you have to feel comfortable being vulnerable around, if they look like the great aunt who called you a whore once, you don’t have to try them out.